James Bidlack

-James Enderby Bidlack (born February 1, 1961) is a biologist.
+James Enderby Bidlack (born February 1, 1961) is an American biologist and academic.
 He is a professor of biology and CURE-STEM Scholar at the University of Central Oklahoma, president of Metabolism Foundation and vice president of The Genome Registry.
 Bidlack has co-written the textbook Introductory Plant Biology over several editions since its ninth edition.
 He also has been involved with the Repository for Germinal Choice, and appeared in a 2006 documentary about the project.
+His work is in crop science and plant physiology, with additional involvement in biology education and genetics-related initiatives.

 Early life and education

-Born in Minneapolis, Minnesota, James (Jim) Bidlack is the youngest son of Verne C. and Norma L. Bidlack.
-His father (Verne C. Bidlack, Jr.) worked on the Manhattan Project during World War II.
-Jim Bidlack graduated from Jenkintown High School in 1979.
-He earned his B.S. in Soil and Crop Science from Purdue University in 1984.
-Subsequently, Bidlack completed an M.S.
-Degree with Charles A. Stutte in Crop Physiology at University of Arkansas in 1986, and then a Ph.D. in Plant Physiology under the direction of Dwayne R. Buxton and Richard M. Shibles at Iowa State University in 1990.
-Immediately after completing his degrees, Bidlack became a faculty member at the University of Central Oklahoma.
-He teaches introductory biology, plant biology, plant physiology, plant anatomy, and molecular cell physiology.
+Bidlack was born in Minneapolis, Minnesota, the youngest son of Verne C. and Norma L. Bidlack.
+His father, Verne C. Bidlack, Jr., contributed to the Manhattan Project during World War II.

+He earned a Bachelor of Science degree in soil and crop science from Purdue University in 1984.
+He completed a Master of Science in crop physiology at the University of Arkansas in 1986 under Charles A. Stutte.

+He received a Ph.D. in plant physiology from Iowa State University in 1990 under Dwayne R. Buxton and Richard M. Shibles.
+His doctoral dissertation, Cell Wall Components and Lignin Biosynthesis in Forages, examined structural and biochemical aspects of plant cell walls.

 Career

-Bidlack is a professor of biology at the University of Central Oklahoma conducting multi-disciplinary research.
+After completing his doctoral studies, Bidlack joined the University of Central Oklahoma as a faculty member.

+At the University of Central Oklahoma, he was hired as an assistant professor in 1990, promoted to associate professor in 1998, and to full professor in 2002.

-He has worked with the weed control of pigeon pea, and determining the nitrogen content and dry weight of both pigeon pea and chickpea in wheat-legume crop rotation.
-More recent work has involved measuring the morphology, biomass, and vessel diameter in pigeonpea when being subjected to water stress.
-He has also worked in collaboration with researcher Philip M. Silverman to evaluate an active type IV secretion system that makes Escherichia coli sensitive to bile salts.
-Bidlack has also co-founded The Genome Registry.
+His research has included work in crop science and plant physiology.
+His earlier studies examined weed control in pigeon pea and nitrogen content and biomass in legume crop rotations.
+Later work investigated pigeon pea morphology and physiological responses to water stress.
+He has also co-authored research on a type IV secretion system in Escherichia coli that increases sensitivity to bile salts.

+Bidlack serves as president of the Metabolism Foundation and vice president of the Genome Registry.
+He has also participated in academic and educational service activities, including contributions to biology education initiatives and professional organizations.

+Bidlack participated in a 2006 documentary discussing the Repository for Germinal Choice.

+Bidlack is a co-author of the textbook Introductory Plant Biology, also published as Stern’s Introductory Plant Biology.